GemeenteUtrecht/zaakafhandelcomponent/backend/doc/authorization.rst

 * ``User`` and ``AtomicPermission``
 * ``AuthorizationProfile`` and ``BlueprintPermission``

-This structure helps to create unique blueprint and atomic permissions and then related users to these objects.
+This structure helps to create unique blueprint and atomic permissions and relate users to these objects.